Purdue-CS193/homework-0-rishi-ragavan/index.md

 # Rishi Ragav's First CS193 Homework

-- I am really excited to learn about navigating the terminal!!!
+- I am really excited to learn about navigating the **terminal**!!!
-- I am also excited to learn about using git repositories and GitHub in general.
+- I am also excited to learn about using git repositories and _GitHub_ in general.

-1. Numbered
-2. List

-**Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)